-This pork stew recipe has made it onto the meal planner and is adapted from allrecipes.co.uk.
-It’s a hearty dish, easy to make, extremely cheap and the kids love it.
+This pork stew recipe has made it onto the meal planner as it’s a hearty dish, easy to make, extremely cheap and the kids love it.
 The pork cooks for a very long time so is very tender.

 If we haven’t had any green veg that day I do some green beans with it, otherwise it’s just crusty bread to dunk.
 We also love have the leftovers the next day served with rice.